 In the only judicial action taken to date to enforce undertakings, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
 This action, which expanded to include two interveners, was ultimately settled on the basis of US Steel providing enhanced undertakings.

 Is there any right for third parties to be involved in the review process?

 The practice of the minister is to consult with any province that is likely to be significantly affected by a proposed investment.
 While the provinces do not have a veto power under the Act, the views of a province can have a significant impact on the review process.
 In the case of BHP Billiton’s proposed 2010 acquisition of Potash Corporation of Saskatchewan, the Province of Saskatchewan actively opposed the transaction.
 Ultimately, BHP Billiton withdrew its offer following receipt of a notice from the minister that he was, based on his review, unable to approve the investment without further representations from BHP Billiton regarding net benefit to Canada.

 Additionally, because one of the factors that the minister must consider is the effect of the investment on competition within Canada, the minister also consults with the commissioner of competition.
-Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the Competition Bureau may still become involved in reviewing the transaction.
+Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the commissioner of competition may still become involved in reviewing the transaction.